Templates

 We use Twig 3.0 for templating.
 It is a powerful language with a plenty of in-built tags, filters, and functions.
 Twig also has nice, easy-to-follow documentation, which was one reason we chose Twig over other template languages.
 If you haven't used it ever, go through the Twig for Template Designers page, and you will get an idea of how it works.
 Basically, it's HTML with superpowers.

 This folder contains templates files.
-There are several types of template files.
+There are several types of template files

-Type Description Examples
+Type

-Main These template files are rendered directly. index.twig post.twig
+These template files are rendered directly.

-Route Variables
+Theme Variables

 • The theme developer (you) creates the theme